SACHSTech/ics2o1-livehack-2-kyliesinc/README.md

 #### Output specification
 If the driver is not speeding, the output should be: `Congratulations, you are within the speed limit!`
-If the driver is speeding, the output should be: `You are speeding and your fine is $F`. where F is the amount of the fine as described in the table above,
+If the driver is speeding, the output should be: `You are speeding and your fine is $F`. where F is the amount of the fine as described in the table above,100

 #### Sample Run 1